Take 5 minutes to learn the foundational concepts of Split’s Feature Data Platform.

 For feature flags that make decisions or observe metrics at the userId level, the traffic type should be user.
 If decisions and observations are based on account membership (to facilitate all users for a particular customer being treated the same, for instance), the traffic type should be account.
 Other common types are anonymous and device, but you have total flexibility in employing different traffic types.
 Refer to the Traffic type guide for more information.

-Use tags to organize and filter splits, segments, and metrics across the Split web console.
+Use tags to organize and filter feature flags, segments, and metrics across the Split user interface.
 Because they allow you to filter items in lists, they are a great way to filter by team, epic, layer of system (front-end vs back-end), or any other.
 Refer to the Tags guide for more information on how to use them.

 Additional essential guides